eclipse-edc/Connector/docs/developer/management-domains/management-domains.md

 The following changes will be made:

 - A boolean subtype field will be introduced on `Asset` to indicate if it is a catalog.
-This field will be set to `true` when an optional `@type` property is set to `dcat:Catalog` when an asset is created in the Management API.
+This field will be set to `true` when an optional `@type` property is set to `edc:CatalogAsset` when an asset is created in the Management API.
 - The Management API will be updated in a backward-compatible way to handle optionally specifying the `@type` property on `Asset`.
 - `Catalog` will extend `Dataset`.